Setting healthy boundaries as an INFJ

 I once posted a quote about helping from Mr. Rogers on Facebook and Instagram.
 The gist is that he says the capacity to accept help is connected to the capacity to give help.
 The posts generated some interesting conversations.
 There were also differing opinions about the statement.
 What I want to share today is something INFJs often struggle with when it comes to helping.
 That's boundaries.
 An INFJ's incessant drive to help is often coupled with a lack of boundaries.

-Let's do a little quiz to see if you might have an issue with boundaries.
-Ok?
+A quiz to see if you might have an issue with boundaries

 Keep track of how many “yes” answers and “no” answers you have to the following questions.